coderamen666/srd-v3.5-md/spells/spells-t-z.md

 *Wood shape* enables you to form one existing piece of wood into any shape that suits your purpose.
-While it is possible to make crude coffers, doors, and so forth, fine detail isn't possible.
-There is a 30% chance that any shape that includes moving parts simply doesn't work.
+While it is possible to make crude coffers, doors, and so forth, fine detail isn’t possible.
+There is a 30% chance that any shape that includes moving parts simply doesn’t work.

 ## Word of Chaos